ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

-If you are a new user, we recommend reading the first few sections of the `CIME`_ documentation which is written so that, as much as possible, individual sections stand on their own and the `CIME`_ documentation guide can be scanned and sections read in a relatively ad hoc order.
+If you are a new user, we recommend reading the first few sections of the `CIME`_ documentation which is written so that, as much as possible, individual sections stand on their own.
+The `CIME`_ documentation can be scanned and sections read in a relatively ad hoc order.

 .. code-block:: console